jorendorff/js-loaders/rationale.md

 **Most module systems assume access to a fast filesystem.** They use blocking I/O. They search many directories looking for files.

-Obviously that won't fly on the Web.
+Obviously that won&rsquo;t fly on the Web.
 We need a module system that works asynchronously.

-Things can happen in an asynchronous module system that can't happen in synchronous systems.
+Things can happen in an asynchronous module system that can&rsquo;t happen in synchronous systems.

-  * A module's dependencies can load in parallel.
+  * A module&rsquo;s dependencies can load in parallel.

   * While dependencies are loading for one module, the Web page may decide to run some code that imports another module.
 And those two